Hardware Design Frontends#

 SiliconCompiler has a Chisel frontend that enables you to build Chisel designs for any supported SC target.
 To get started using Chisel with SC, ensure that SC is installed following the directions from the Installation section, and install sbt.
 See for links to helpful build scripts.

-1. Add all required Scala files as sources.
+To build a Chisel design, the only thing you need to do differently from a configuration perspective is: Add all required Scala files as sources.
 Keep in mind that other frontend-specific features such as include or library directories are not yet supported for the Chisel frontend.

 Otherwise, you can configure the build as normal.